 Best Season to travel in the Everest

 Like many other treks in Nepal, spring (March to May) and autumn (October- November) are the best seasons to trek in the Everest region.
-This pre-monsoon (spring) and post-monsoon (autumn) seasons have a clear sky, less chance of rainfall, and rewards you with the best view of mountains.
+These pre-monsoon (spring) and post-monsoon (autumn) seasons have a clear sky, less chance of rainfall, and rewards you with the best view of mountains.
 However, you may have to face the crowd during these times of the year.
 You can adjust your schedule a little early or little late than the main season if you seek solitude in the Himalayas.
 The detailed description of each trekking season can give you some idea about the perfect time to trek.

 Spring Season (March-May)

 Spring has stable weather and a clear sky.
-In the lower stretch of trail, the forests are painted in red and pink with rhododendron flowers.
+In the lower stretch of the trail, the forests are painted in red and pink with rhododendron flowers.
 The clear sky affords you the most exotic view of the glorious mountain vistas in the north.
 However, spring is the main climbing season.
 Thus, this season invites a lot of tourists.
 Expedition generally happens during April and May.
-If you want to see the base camp full of colourful tents, then it can be the best time for you.
+If you want to see the base camp full of colorful tents, then it can be the best time for you.

-The month of May has a warmer temperature than any other trekking months.
+The month of May has a warmer temperature than any other trekking month.
 If you are someone who worries about the chilling temperature of the Himalayan region, the month of May can be the right choice for you.
 If you want to escape the hustle and bustle of the main season without missing the benefits of spring, then you can pack your bag to visit Everest from late February to early March.
-During this time, you might be caught by the occasional shower of the snow, but the sky will be clear, the trail won’t be noisy.
+During this time, you might be caught by the occasional shower of snow, but the sky will be clear, the trail won’t be noisy.